cloudflare/cloudflare-docs/content/durable-objects/get-started.md

 ## 3. Write a class to define a Durable Object

-Before you create and access a Durable Object its behavior must be defined by an ordinary exported JavaScript class.
+Before you create and access a Durable Object, its behavior must be defined by an ordinary exported JavaScript class.

 {{<Aside type="note">}}
 If you do not use JavaScript or TypeScript, you will need a [shim](https://developer.mozilla.org/en-US/docs/Glossary/Shim) to translate your class definition to a JavaScript class.